 CHARACTERS

-Daddy, a mafia-affiliated pimp, and his rough trade huslters: The Soldier, The Piers Worker, The Sailor, and the College Boy
+Daddy, a butch lesbian mob boss, and her rough trade hustlers: The Soldier, The Piers Worker, The Sailor, and the College Boy

-Momma, a prominent drag-queen madame, and her girls: a rowdy group of femme boys with a bite.
+Momma, a prominent drag-queen madame, and her girls: a rowdy group of femme-boy drug runners with a bite.

-The Cop: He may seem wear the badge of the law, but everything is negotiable.
+The Cop: He may wear the badge of the law, but everything is negotiable.

-We explore the art and danger of the cruise is “WANNABE,” where three trade hustlers seduce and eventually rob The Husband to the sound of three Andrews Sisters-like singers.
+We explore the art and danger of the cruise in “WANNABE,” where three trade hustlers seduce and eventually rob A Husband to the sound of three Andrews Sisters-like singers.

-In “LOVE FOOL,” our Mafia Prince holds the soldier hostage, who eventually succumbs to Stockholm Syndrome and falls for his captor.
+In “LOVE FOOL,” our Mafia Prince holds the soldier hostage in his boudoir, who eventually succumbs to Stockholm Syndrome and falls for his captor.

-The Sailor and The Husband explore gender expression in “NO DIGGITY” when the sailor has the masculine husband change into woman’s lingerie and become his sissy.
+The Sailor and The Husband explore gender expression in “NO DIGGITY” when the sailor has the masculine husband change into woman’s lingerie and become his sissy, dancing from suit to stockings into his dance.

 In Hozier’s “WORK SONG,” a moment of tenderness, real love, is shared between a femme boy and his masculine lover.